Leopard 2: U.S. evaluation of Leopard 2AV and XM1 Abrams

 After the U.S. evaluation of the Leopard 2AV and the U.S. Army's decision to opt for the XM1 Abrams, both U.S. and West German sources blamed the other side.
-U.S. Army test officials discovered that the PT19 Leopard 2AV prototype used for mobility trials did not contain special armor.
+U.S. Army test officials discovered that the PT19 Leopard 2AV prototype used for mobility trials did not contain special armour.
 (Note: According to the House Armed Services Subcommittee on Armed Services Investigations, after knocking on the PT19 Leopard 2AV prototype, a hollow sound was heard by Colonel Robert J. Sunell.
 West German Colonel Franz Kettman acknowledged that PT19 was not fitted with any special armor.
 The American estimated that with the special armor the 105 mm gun Leopard 2AV would have weighed 63.2 ST instead of 59.6 ST, calling into question the data collected during mobility testing.)

-In West Germany, the test conditions were criticized for being unrealistic and favoring the XM1.
+In West Germany, the test conditions were criticised for being unrealistic and favouring the XM1.
 Instead of using actual performance data, the calculated hypothetical acceleration was used.
 The XM1 was found to have a slightly higher rate of fire despite having internal layouts similar to the Leopard 2AV because the XM1 prototypes were manned by professional crews, while the Leopard 2AV had to be manned by conscripts in order to prove that the Leopard 2AV was not too complicated.
-Firing on the move was demonstrated on flat tracks, which nullified the better stabilization systems of the Leopard 2AV.
+Firing on the move was demonstrated on flat tracks, which nullified the better stabilisation systems of the Leopard 2AV.

 West Germany later withdrew its tank from consideration.